• Skip to primary navigation

 void test(int a, float b) {..}

-In the above code, if you see all the method names is the same, but the parameters are different.
-So we can say that the test() method is overloaded.
+All the method names are the same in the above code, but the parameters differ.
+So, we can say that the test() method is overloaded.

 Method Overloading In Java Explanation